GregoryUrban/Sprint-Challenge-Redux-Smurfs/README.md

 - [X] **Open** `src/index.js` to make sure that your app is ready to roll with the proper middleware.
 - [x] **cd** into `smurfs` and run `yarn` to retrieve the client side dependencies.
 - [x] **RUN** `yarn start` to fire up your React application.
 There ought to be a pretty little message awaiting you welcoming you to the app. `Follow` the prompting.
-- I dont see a message, just an error message 'Error: Expected the reducer to be a function.'

 **LOOK** at all the files you've been given for this project.
 One important file to note is `server.js`.
 We've added a typical `redux` file structure for you: